JoeTomkinson/CommonToggleButtonUI/README.md

 Simple Windows 11 compatible UI for keyboard buttons that typically toggle a state.

+## Why this exists

+If you're using a **75% layout keyboard**, a **compact mechanical keyboard**, or any board without built-in LED indicators, you've probably toggled Caps Lock or Num Lock by accident and had no idea until you started typing.
+This little app solves that by showing a subtle toast notification whenever a lock key state changes—no more guessing!

 ## Desktop app

 The `ToggleNotifier` project contains the WPF desktop app.
 It runs in the background, listens for lock key changes, and shows a small toast overlay near the active display's bottom-right corner.
 A tray icon lets users open the settings window or exit the app.
 You can adjust: